marcelagalvisres/marcelagalvisres.github.io/index.md

 ## Portfolio
 ## Data Science- Can Machine Learning help reducing the costs of public interventions by better targeting students at risk of dropout?
-- I develop prediction models (Random Forests RF, Gradient Boosting Machines GBM, Logistic Regression LR) of school dropout using student administration data from Colombia.
+- I develop **prediction models** (_Random Forests RF, Gradient Boosting Machines GBM, Logistic Regression LR_) of **school dropout** using student administrative data from Colombia.
 - The models **identify correctly between 60% and 80%** of the students who will dropout in the following year, with a **false positive rate between 23% and 32%**
   <img src="images/auc.PNG?raw=true"/>
+  Figure: Out-of-sample AUC for the prediction methods LR, RF, GBM by grade, 2019

 - The models **can help education authorities target** their interventions by better selecting groups of students **with a high probability of dropout**
 - Assume three scenarios
   - **Scenario 1:** target _all students in the highest dropout schools_ (above 75th percentile)